May 22, 2020:

-Given the escalating risks associated with the COVID-19 pandemic and recommendations from the Provincial Health Ministry, the City of Dawson Creek is CLOSING all playgrounds, outdoor fitness facilities, and skate parks effective immediately
+Given the risks associated with the COVID-19 pandemic and recommendations from the Provincial Health Ministry, the City of Dawson Creek has CLOSED all playgrounds, the seniors outdoor fitness park and sports fields.

-All parks, green spaces, and trails will remain open, however, we encourage the public to maintain Social Distancing practices while using these facilities.
+All parks, green spaces, and trails continue to remain open, however, we encourage the public to maintain Physical Distancing practices while using these facilities.